Berea-College-CSC-226/hw03-main/copy of hw03_questions.md

 - What does it mean to **push** your code?
 Where is your code being pushed _to_ and _from_?

 ```
-    Pushing code is sending the changes we've made to a remote repository we can access on the cloud (github)
+    Pushing code is sending the changes we've made to a remote repository we can access on the cloud (github).
 ```

 ---